ng-Classic/ng-classic/aio/content/guide/setup-local.md

 ## Run the application

-The Angular CLI includes a server, for you to build and serve your app locally.
+The Angular ClassicCLI includes a server, for you to build and serve your app locally.

 1. Navigate to the workspace folder, such as `my-app`.
 1. Run the following command: